33rd Street station (PATH)

-The 33rd Street station is a terminal station on the PATH system.
-Located at the intersection of 32nd Street and Sixth Avenue (Avenue of the Americas) in the Herald Square neighborhood of Midtown Manhattan, New York City, it is served by the Hoboken–33rd Street and Journal Square–33rd Street lines on weekdays, and by the Journal Square–33rd Street (via Hoboken) line on late nights, weekends, and holidays.
+33rd Street station is a terminal station on the PATH system.
+Located at the intersection of 32nd Street and Sixth Avenue (Avenue of the Americas) in the Herald Square neighborhood of Midtown Manhattan, New York City, it is served by the Hoboken–33rd Street and Journal Square–33rd Street lines during the daytime, and by the Journal Square–33rd Street (via Hoboken) line during late nights, weekend mornings, and holidays.
 33rd Street serves as the northern terminus of all three lines.

 History

 Opening

 The 33rd Street station is part of the Uptown Hudson Tubes, built by the Hudson & Manhattan Railroad (H&M), the PATH's predecessor.
 The first section of the tubes opened in February 1908.
 The 33rd Street station opened on November 10, 1910, as part of the northern extension of the line.
 The original plans for the Uptown Hudson Tubes called for a terminal at 33rd Street under the Gimbels department store, now 100 West 33rd Street.
 During construction, the plan was changed so the 33rd Street station was directly under Sixth Avenue, providing for a future northward extension.
 The Gimbels store at the site opened in 1910, but the underlying plot was owned by an H&M subsidiary until 1919, when it was sold to Gimbels.

 An extension of the tunnel to Grand Central Terminal and the Grand Central subway station was proposed in 1910.
 A franchise to extend the Uptown Hudson Tubes to Grand Central was awarded in June 1909.
 Work never started due to various delays.
+In addition, the Interborough Rapid Transit Company (IRT) constructed an unauthorized ventilation shaft between its 42nd Street Line and Steinway Tunnel in the space where the H&M terminus was planned to go.
 By 1920, the H&M had submitted seventeen applications in which they sought to delay construction of the extension to Grand Central; in all seventeen instances, the H&M claimed that it was not an appropriate time to construct the tube.
 On the H&M's seventeenth application, the Rapid Transit Commissioners declined the request for a delay, effectively ending the H&M's right to build an extension to Grand Central.